 Bullet Journal Collection in the Jibun Techo (2018 Biz Mini)

-The Jibun Techo B6 Slim Mini, adding a mere inch1 to the width of the Hobonichi Weeks, doubles as my wallet.
-If shadows me.
-While I added an insert (trimmed A5 Hobonichi memo book) for my Daily Logs, I also chose to exploit built-in form pages.
+The Jibun Techo B6 Slim Mini, adding a mere inch1 to the width of the Hobonichi Weeks, easily doubles as a wallet.
+When I added an insert (trimmed A5 Hobonichi memo book) for my Daily Logs, I also exploited built-in form pages.

 The Perpetual Calendar (a/k/a Yearly Index)